-2020 seasonal Flu vaccine clinics during Covid 19 Pandemic:This year the BC Centre for Disease control reminds us, it’s more important than ever to protect ourselves and others around us from influenza, especially those who may be more likely to develop severe illness that would put them in hospital.
-Dr. Bonnie Henry, Chief Medical Officer of Health, reminds us that during the COVID-19 pandemic, influenza vaccination is critically important to prevent another respiratory illness with similar symptoms that could result in unnecessary isolation or testing for COVID-19.
-Flu vaccination season has officially begun, and we have been working hard to find a way to safely vaccinate as many patients as possible during the pandemic when our usual indoor high volume immunization clinics are not practical.
+2021 Seasonal Flu Vaccine Clinics during Covid 19 Pandemic:This year the BC Centre for Disease Control reminds us, it continues to be very important to protect ourselves and others around us from influenza, especially those who may be more likely to develop severe illness that would put them in hospital.
+Dr. Bonnie Henry, Chief Medical Officer of Health, states that during the COVID-19 pandemic, influenza vaccination is critically important to prevent another respiratory illness with similar symptoms that could result in unnecessary isolation or testing for COVID-19.
+Flu vaccination season has officially begun, and we will be holding a series of immunization clinics to provide vaccines to the patients of the practice.
 As in previous years we are not able to offer vaccines during regular in office appointment times.
-We have now completed our big Sidewalk Flu Vaccine Clinic weekend Saturday October 24/25, and feel that this trial of vaccinating outdoors was a success.
-We appreciate all of the positive feedback we received that weekend and also your patience as it was a learning experience we hope can can apply should a covid 19 vaccine become available.
-Although our big sidewalk clinic is now over, we know there are still patients in our practice needing flu vaccination.
-To try to accommodate those still needing vaccine we will run several more small evening or weekend clinics.
 These vaccine clinic will be only for patients of Bayswater Family Practice and you will be required to book a specific appointment time for the vaccine clinic so that we are able to effectively space the timing of appointments and also ensure that we have an adequate supply of vaccine.

 Booking your flu vaccine appointment:You can book your flu vaccine appointment online here You can call our office and book with our staff. (we suggest that online booking will be faster as our phones lines are very busy right now) It is essential that you arrive on time for your appointment as the timing will be very precise.
 Please do not come late or more than 5 minutes early.